 “CRM” and “CRM database” are often used interchangeably, but the terms have different meanings.
 The CRM database is just one component of your CRM system — an essential one.

 The database interacts with the CRM’s other features.
 For example, when you send marketing emails from your CRM, the information in the CRM database can be used to personalize the content.
-Or, if an existing customer reaches out to the support team, the CRM database’s log of past interactions will help you help the customer.
+Or, if an existing customer reaches out to the support team, the CRM database’s log of past customer feedback and interactions will help you assist them.

 The benefits of a CRM database for your business